fireflycons/Invoke-SqlExecute/docs/en-US/Invoke-SqlExecute.md

 ```

 ### -DisableVariables
-Indicates that this cmdlet ignores sqlcmd scripting variables.
+Indicates that this cmdlet ignores SQLCMD scripting variables.
 This is useful when a script contains many INSERT statements that may contain strings that have the same format as variables, such as $(variable_name).

 ```yaml